XShyam/Surfs-Up-Hackathon/README.md

 We've also used a free domain name from GoDaddy Registry as a part of this Hackathon.
 ```

-`PLEASE CLICK ON THE IMAGE BELOW TO VIEW THE CODE`
+`PLEASE CLICK ON THE IMAGE BELOW TO VIEW THE REPOSITORY`

    [![Project](https://cutt.ly/NnDF2lv)](https://github.com/XShyam/Surfs-Up-Hackathon)